What causes cancer?

 - Primary liver cancer and the Hepatitis B and C viruses

 - T cell leukaemia in adults and the Human T cell leukaemia virus

-- HPV also probably leads to oropharyngeal cancer and non melanoma skin cancers in some people
+- HPV may also lead to oropharyngeal cancer and non melanoma skin cancers in some people

 There will be people with primary liver cancer and with T cell leukaemia who haven't had the related virus.
 But infection increases their risk of getting that particular cancer.
-With cervical cancer, scientists now believe that everyone with an invasive cervical cancer has had an HPV infection beforehand.
+With cervical cancer, scientists now believe that every woman with an invasive cervical cancer has had an HPV infection beforehand.

 Many people can be infected with a cancer causing virus, and never get cancer.
 The virus only causes cancer in certain situations.
 Many women get a high risk HPV infection, but never develop cervical cancer.